A new asymptotic enumeration technique: the Lovasz Local Lemma: Lov asz Local Lemma with negative dependency graphs

 For variants of the Lov\'asz Local Lemma with increasing strength, see \cite{erdoslovasz, spencerbook, erdosspencer,ku}: \begin{lemma} {\bf [Lov\'asz Local Lemma.]} Let $A_1,\ldots, A_n$ be events with a negative dependency graph $G$.
 If there exist numbers $x_1,\dots, x_n\in [0,1)$ such that

 for all $i$, then

 \end{lemma}

 The main obstacle for using Lemma \ref{third} is the difficulty to define a useful negative dependency graph other than a dependency graph.
 In \cite{soda}, we described a general way to create negative dependency graphs in the space of random functions $U\rightarrow V$ equipped with uniform distribution.
-Namely, let the events be the set of all extensions of some particular partial functions to functions; and create an edge for the negative dependency graph, if the partial functions have common elements in their domains or ranges, other than the agreement of the partial functions.
-These events also can be thought of as all extensions of (partial) matchings in the complete bipartite graph with classes $U,V$, where an edge of the negative dependency graph comes from two event-defining (partial) matchings whose union is no longer a (partial) matching after suppressing multiple edges.
+Namely, let the events be the set of all extensions of some particular {\em partial} functions to functions; and create an edge for the negative dependency graph, if the partial functions have common elements in their domains or ranges, other than the agreement of the partial functions.
+These events also can be thought of as all extensions of (partial) matchings in the complete bipartite graph with classes $U,V$, where an edge of the negative dependency graph comes from two event-defining (partial) matchings whose union is no longer a (partial) matching.
 In \cite{soda}, we used this technique to prove a new result on the Tur\'an hypergraph problem, and we found surprising applications as proving lower bounds (matching certain asymptotic formulas) for permutation and Latin rectangle enumeration problems.

 In this paper, we show an analogous construction of a negative dependency graph for events, which live in the space of random matchings of a complete graph.
-We require that the events are the set of all extensions of (partial) matchings in a complete graph to perfect matchings, and two event-defining partial matchings make an edge, if their union is no longer a (partial) matching after suppressing multiple edges.
-(Although our construction fails for extensions of partial matchings of arbitrary graphs, there might be some other graph classes providing interesting results.)
+We require that the events are the set of all extensions of (partial) matchings in a complete graph to perfect matchings, and two event-defining partial matchings make an edge, if their union is no longer a (partial) matching.
+Our construction, however, fails to provide negative dependency graphs for extensions of partial matchings of arbitrary graphs.